Allysa Seely: 2020 Summer Paralympics

 Seely competed at the 2020 Summer Paralympics where she defended her title and won her second gold medal in the paratriathlon.

+2024 Summer Paralympics

+Seely competed at the 2024 Summer Paralympics where she won the bronze medal in the paratriathlon behind Hailey Danz and Veronica Yoko Plebani.

 Personal life

 Seely currently resides in Colorado Springs, Colorado with her golden retriever and trains at the Olympic Training Center.